ozymandium/crataegus/README.md

 Crataegus
 ===
 ## To Do
-- graceful decline to record duplicate entries
+- add local time to the record
 - should db decline to record if user doesn't exist?
     - in practice this can't happen because it's protected in the server layer
     - perhaps the check should be lower level, at the db layer